Here is a breakdown of major shareholders in Masco Corporation (NYSE: MAS)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 28.62 million shares valued at $1.57 billion.
 The investor’s holdings represent 11.13% of the MAS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 19.79 million shares valued at $1.09 billion to account for 7.69% of the shares outstanding.
 The other top investors are Massachusetts Financial Services Co. which holds 18.82 million shares representing 7.32% and valued at over $1.03 billion, while State Street Corporation holds 4.76% of the shares totaling 12.23 million with a market value of $671.75 million.

-Masco Corporation (NYSE: MAS) is -2.18% lower on its value in year-to-date trading and has touched a low of $27.04 and a high of $60.16 in the current 52-week trading range.
+Masco Corporation (NYSE: MAS) is -3.11% lower on its value in year-to-date trading and has touched a low of $27.04 and a high of $60.16 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MAS stock was last observed hovering at around $54.36 in the last trading session, with the day’s loss setting it -0.63% off its average median price target of $67.00 for the next 12 months.
-It is also 28.36% off the consensus price target high of $75.00 offered by 19 analysts, but current levels are 10.45% higher than the price target low of $60.00 for the same period.
+The MAS stock was last observed hovering at around $52.93 in the last trading session, with the day’s gains setting it 0.29% off its average median price target of $67.00 for the next 12 months.
+It is also 29.04% off the consensus price target high of $75.00 offered by 19 analysts, but current levels are 11.3% higher than the price target low of $60.00 for the same period.

-The stock witnessed a -6.59% gain in the last 1 month and extending the period to 3 months gives it a -2.73%, and is 0.47% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.03% over the week and 2.48% over the month.
+The stock witnessed a -2.10% gain in the last 1 month and extending the period to 3 months gives it a -2.58%, and is -2.53% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.35% over the week and 2.38% over the month.

 Masco Corporation (MAS) Analyst Forecasts